 Coordinates: 14.7390° S, 75.1300° W

-The purpose of these enigmatic artworks remains a head-scratcher for archaeologists.
-One theory suggests they were a giant calendar, helping people track the stars and seasons.
-Maria Reiche, who dedicated her life to studying the Nazca Lines, also supported this theory, believing they functioned as a celestial calendar.
+The purpose of the Nazca Lines remains uncertain.
+One theory suggests they were used as a giant calendar to track celestial movements.
+Maria Reiche, a researcher who dedicated her life to studying the lines, strongly supported this idea, arguing they functioned as a celestial guide.

 Coordinates: 27.380583° N, 33.631839° E